practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Julia/README.md

 ---

-Fast string building, even with the help of [IOBuffer](https://docs.julialang.org/en/v1/base/io-network/#Base.IOBuffer), isn't the strong side of Julia apparently; even when initially setting the size of an _IOBuffer_:
+Fast string building, even with the help of [IOBuffer](https://docs.julialang.org/en/v1/base/io-network/#Base.IOBuffer), isn't the strong side of Julia apparently; even when initially setting the size of an _IOBuffer_ (see below).

+After some experimentation, I found out that the conventional approach, that is initially defining an array of strings of fixed size and finally concatenating these strings into one big string, is (also) the best solution in Julia.

+The solution with _IOBuffer_ didn't make a faster program; it's execution speed is about the same:

 ```
 ...